 Only the relevant information should be included in the letter.
 It should be short and to the point, while still including a rental confirmation, specific move-in dates and vacancy, address, and amount of rent due.

-Include character reference letter
+Include a character reference letter

-It may also be necessary to include a tenant reference letter depending on the purpose of the original letter.
-For example, a loan agency may request this information.
+It may also be necessary to include a tenant reference letter, depending on the purpose of the original letter.

 Use letterhead